-First, it is important to understand where a school culture stems from.
+It is important to understand where a school culture stems from.
 In most cases school culture usually begins with the headteacher.
 It is often the case that schools will have particular focuses and these are typically in response to the priorities and goals of the headteacher.

-For example, if a school has historically had issues with students behaviour, then the head may place special emphasis on monitoring and encouraging good behaviour.
+For example, if a school has historically had issues with students' behaviour, then the head may place special emphasis on monitoring and encouraging good behaviour.
 The emphasis that is placed on this facet of school life will mean that it becomes a central part of the schools culture.
 In this regard, school culture can be seen as an extension of the Head’s vision for the school.

 An influential aspect of school culture is the attitude that those within the school express on a daily basis.
 If the attitude of the teachers are indicative of disenchantment, apathy and dissatisfaction then this will undoubtedly be reflected in the school’s culture.

 The same applies for students, the attitude that students have towards their school and their teachers is hugely influential in the formulation of culture.
 Let us not forget that the majority of people within a school are students, and their opinions and feelings will be reflected in the school’s culture and how it is perceived.